 The Village of Fox Lake will continue implementing the schedule developed under the original NOI regarding illicit discharges.
 Detection methods include dry-weather screening during daily maintenance activities, regular storm sewer maintenance and catch basin cleaning.
 Storm sewer sand catch basin cleaning will continue to be completed at least once every 2 years.
-Perform dry-weather screening during regular maintenance activities of all outfalls on a rotating basis with each outfall being inspected at least once every 5 years.
+Performed dry-weather screening during regular maintenance activities of all outfalls on a rotating basis with each outfall being inspected at least once every 2 years.

-- Perform outfall inspections at least once every 5 years. - Continue storm sewer and catch basin cleaning once every 2 years to help in detection of illicit discharges. - Document all inspections and record potential illicit discharges. - Review revise and accept SMPP template language related to this provision by end of year 12.
+Measurable Goal(s): -Perform outfall inspections at least once every year. -Continue storm sewer and catch basin cleaning once every 2 years to help in detection of illicit discharges. -Document all inspections and record potential illicit discharges. -Review revise and accept SMPP template language related to this provision by end of year 14.

-In Year 12 the Village inspected all drainage systems including the cleaning and clearing of all debris, all catch basins were checked and cleaned, all outlets were checked and cleaned, all detention ponds were checked, mowed and all debris cleared out.
-All storm sewer structures were inspected and repairs of all failures were completed.
+In Year 13 the Village inspected all drainage basins including the cleaning and clearing of debris, all catch basins were checked and cleaned; all outlets were checked and cleaned all detention ponds were checked, mowed and all debris cleared out.
+All stormwater structures were inspected and repairs of all failures were completed.
 Dry weather screening was completed during this time and staff inspects all outflows after a 1-inch rainfall for flow and debris.
-All inspection records are kept in the Village's Public Works Facility.
+All inspection records are kept at the Village's Public Works Facility.